MILITARY RADAR TARGET/WEATHER BALLOON DEMOS

 Saucers Might Be Balloons Used In Training Projects

 The Alamogordo demonstration was staged on July 9 at 1:00 p.m. at the same site as the Mogul balloon launches.
 The four-man launch team, however, was not composed of regular Mogul launch personnel (which had left Alamogordo early the previous day).
+They resemble the four-man crew that showed up the next day at Fort Worth (above) for another balloon/radar target demonstration.
 It is now suspected (including by some of the Mogul personnel interviewed in the present day) that they were affiliated with counter-intelligence [ref.
 1].
 E.g., Cpt.
 Dyvad, mentioned in the article as part of the phony launch team, is known to have taken a military UFO report in 1951 from Corona, N.M., suggesting his connection with intelligence.
 Mogul engineer Charles Moore indicates Dyvad also flew chase planes for the Mogul balloon launches, but had no direct connection with the actual process of the balloon launchings. [ref.
 1] Major Pritchard (who served as spokesperson for the launch) claimed to be the base public relations officer, but was not.
 He was listed in the Mogul organizational charts under Mogul Project Officer Col. Trakowski, but Trakowski and Moore said they had no idea what he was doing. [ref.
 1] The reporting of this demonstration seems to have been regional, in the New Mexico and west Texas press.
 Stories and photos appeared in the Alamogordo News, El Paso Times, and Roswell Daily Record.
 United Press wire stories also appeared in a few other New Mexico newspapers.
 New Mexico Magazine was also to use one of the Alamagordo News photos in January 1948 in an article on Alamogordo, which included a short paragraph debunking the flying saucer reports as being caused by balloons and radar targets.
 (For other post-Roswell media mention and debunkery of Roswell as a balloon/radar target, see 1948 Popular Science and 1967 LOOK magazine articles below.)

 The primary purpose of the Alamogordo launch, as evidenced by the headlines and accompanying stories, seems to have been to debunk the national and local flying saucer reports as being the result of radar targets attached to the balloons.
 [Click here for News story, Times/Daily Record story, UP stories and telexes.]
 Chief among the debunked national stories were the widely publicized sightings in the Pacific Northwest, which they tried to attribute to a Navy project similar to their own.
 (But according to the UP, the Navy flatly denied any such program.)
 Secondarily, further in the News article, it was suggested that the Roswell incident was probably explained as the finding of one of their radar targets, and a cover story was also offered to explain the purpose of the Alamogordo launches (supposedly to train radar crews in tracking).
 It is now known that a weather station at nearby White Sands (more accurately, Orogrande, 35 miles south of Alamogordo) was also using the identical radar targets to chart wind currents prior to V-2 rocket launches [ref.
 2].
 This was the likely source for the Alamogordo demo radar targets and balloons (since Moore believes they left none of these behind when they departed the previous day).
 In fact, one V-2 launch had been aborted July 3 and rescheduled for July 10, the day after this demo.
 The July 3 launch was to carry explosives and a Mogul launch had been planned to listen for the explosion at high altitude.
 Thus, there was obvious coordination at some level between the two programs.
 The use of radar targets at White Sands was mentioned not only in the Alamogordo News headline story, but also in an accompanying article [click here], where it was stated they had been used for the last 15 months since the beginning of the V-2 program.